AlvinPanengkoan/hanziTrainer/README.md

 After completing the training, review your results, including the total attempts, mistakes, and time taken.

 ## License
-This project is licensed under the MIT License - see the LICENSE(LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 This project is created by [Alvin Panengkoan](https://github.com/AlvinPanengkoan).
 If you use this project, please give credit to the author.